 Understanding the most common fees can help you estimate your UPS® shipping cost more accurately and avoid billing surprises down the road.
 Below are some of the most common small package fees that affect businesses like yours.

-Just because you’re shipping to a business doesn’t mean that the business resides in a commercial area.
-Before you ship, be sure to verify that your shipping address is commercial.
-And, if you are shipping to a residential address (any location that is a home or private residence) – even if it’s a business – always check the “Residential” box so that your quote accurately reflects the associated shipping costs.
-I you don’t designate that the address is residential, the carrier can still make this determination upon delivery and apply the charge.
+Just because your recipient is a business doesn’t mean that business resides in a commercial area.
+Before you ship, be sure to determine if your shipping address is commercial or residential.
+If you end up shipping to a residential business address, including any location that is a home or private residence, always check the “Residential” box on your shipping quote so your estimate accurately reflects the associated UPS shipping fees.
+If you do not designate that your recipient’s address is residential, the carrier can make this determination upon delivery and apply the charge to your final invoice.

 Delivery area surcharge

-UPS shipping cost will increase when delivering packages to remote or rural areas.
-A delivery area surcharge or extended area surcharge (also known as an international out-of-delivery-area surcharge) is applied to packages shipped to less-accessible ZIP codes within the contiguous United States or to remote and less-accessible international locations.
-These charges can be assessed in addition to other applicable fees, including a residential surcharge.
-To understand if these fees apply to your deliveries, you can check your shipment’s ZIP code on the UPS website.
+Your UPS shipping costs increase when you send packages to remote or rural areas.
+A delivery area surcharge or extended area surcharge is applied to packages shipped to less-accessible ZIP codes within the contiguous United States or to remote, less-populated international locations.
+If not indicated in your initial shipping quote, the driver will apply an area surcharge upon delivery.
+To know when these fees apply to your business shipments, check your recipient’s ZIP code on the UPS website.